On February 3, 1942, in his review of the film for the New York Times, Bosley Crowther wrote:

 So, perhaps Kings Rows wasn’t as “heavy” and “rambling” as Crowther claimed!

-Author’s note: The Astor closed on May 30, 1972.
-Despite efforts to have it landmarked, it was demolished along with its neighboring theaters–the Victoria, Helen Hayes, Bijou, and Morosco–in 1982.
-The New York Marriot Marquis hotel replaced them.
+Author’s Note: The Astor closed on May 30, 1972.
+Despite efforts to have it landmarked, it was demolished along with its four neighboring theaters — the Victoria, Helen Hayes, Bijou, and Morosco — in 1982.
+A large hotel — The New York Marriot Marquis — replaced them.